snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ## Software Recommendations

-### Conda, Mamba, Micromamba
+### Conda, Mamba

 While Snakemake mainly relies on Conda for reproducible execution, many clusters impose file number limits in their "HOME" directory.
-You can resort to[micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) in place of [mamba](https://mamba.readthedocs.io/en/latest/), which is recommended by Snakemake: Micromamba does not save all the package files, hence users do not have to clean up manually.
-In this case, you need to install your environment for a workflow manually.
-Alternatively, run `mamba clean -a` occasionally for your environments.
+In this case, run `mamba clean -a` occasionally for persisting environments.

 Note, `snakemake --sdm conda ...` works as intended.

 To ensure the working of this plugin, install it in your base environment for the desired workflow.

-### Using Cluster Environment Modules
+### Using Cluster Environment:  Modules

 HPC clusters provide so-called environment modules.
 Some clusters do not allow using Conda (and its derivatives).
 In this case, Snakemake can be instructed to use environment modules.
-The `--sdm envmodules` flag will trigger loading modules defined for a specific rule, e.g.:
+The `--sdm env-modules` flag will trigger loading modules defined for a specific rule, e.g.:

 ```
 rule ...: